Floopert/CW2024/Readme.md

     Boss.java | EnemyPlane.java | UserPlane.java: These classes now also have an additional DAMAGE_OUTPUT constant to specify how much damage they will deal if collide with other planes (or if enemy penetrates defences).

     CollisionHandler.java | LevelParent.java: The takeDamage() methods called in these classes are amended accordingly to fit the new takeDamage() method parameters.

+### user plane's projectile can now be upgraded and will shoot different projectiles.
+    Description: By picking up powerups, user plane's projectile can be upgraded to deal more damage.
+To achieve this functionality, additional classes UserProjectileFactory.java & UserProjectileT2.java is created.
+The brief description of these classes is done at the New Java Classes section below.

+    UserProjectile.java: This class is now renamed to UserProjectileT1.java

+    UserPlane.java: The user plane now has a new field projectileLevel to keep track of the level of projectile it currently has.
+An instance of UserProjectileFactory is added in this class, where it will handle the logic of which projectile type to use.

+###